Pyomo/pyomo/doc/OnlineDocs/getting_started/overview.rst

 optimization models in Pyomo when the data values will be supplied at the time a solution is to be obtained.

-In many contexts a mathematical model can and should be directly defined with the data values supplied at the time of the model definition.
+In many contexts, a mathematical model can and should be directly defined with the data values supplied at the time of the model definition.
 We call these *concrete* mathematical models.
 For example, the following LP model is a concrete instance of the previous abstract model: